cellear/backdrop_migrate/README.md

-Backdrop D8 Migrate
+Backdrop Migrate
 ======================

-This module allows Drupal 8's built-in migrate system to access data stored inside the database of a Backdrop CMS site, and copy its data into the host D8 system.
+This module (for Drupal 8+) allows Drupal's built-in migrate system to access data stored inside the database of a Backdrop CMS site, and copy its data into the host D8 system.

 License